 The Committee incorporates risk considerations in its ongoing compensation oversight role.
-In 2012, the Committee engaged Towers Watson to develop a process to formally assess compensation-related risks.
+In 2012, the Committee engaged Towers Watson to formally assess compensation-related risks.
 As part of this process, Towers Watson met with senior Management representatives to understand the Corporation's risk culture and risk appetite, and the interaction between material risks and compensation programs.
 In addition, Towers Watson reviewed output from corporate risk management processes and documentation for all compensation plans.
-On the basis of the limited changes to the Corporation's compensation and risk management programs and the substantial continuity of management and the business of the Corporation since the Towers Watson review, the Committee believes that this analysis remains current for 2013.
-A further detailed review of compensation-related risks is planned for 2014 in light of proposed changes to compensation programs, including the planned introduction of performance-linked share unit awards.
+On the basis of the limited changes to the Corporation's compensation and risk management programs and the substantial continuity of management and the business of the Corporation since the Towers Watson review, the Committee believes that this analysis remains current for 2014.